anycable/docs.anycable.io/docs/deployment/heroku.md

 We recommend enabling [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) to activate the [Heroku configuration preset](../anycable-go/configuration.md#presets).
 Otherwise, don't forget to set `ANYCABLE_HOST=0.0.0.0` in the application configuration.

 Other configuration parameters depend on the features you use.

+### Deploying AnyCable-Go PRO

+Heroku supports only public Docker registries when deploying using the `heroku.yml` config.
+To deploy AnyCable-Go PRO, you can use Heroku _Container Registry and Runtime_: pull an AnyCable-Go PRO image from our private registry, push it to your Heroku registry and deploy.
+See [the official documentation](https://devcenter.heroku.com/articles/container-registry-and-runtime).

 ### Configuring web application